mckinnon/doc-geonode/004_admin_workshop/004_customize_lookfeel/customize/theme_admin.rst

 Logos and graphics
 ------------------

 GeoNode intentionally does not include a large number of graphics files in its interface.
 This keeps page loading time to a minimum and makes for a more responsive interface.
-That said, you are free to customize your GeoNode's interface by simply changing the default logo, or by adding your own images and graphics to deliver a GeoNode experience the way you envision int.
+That said, you are free to customize your GeoNode's interface by simply changing the default logo, or by adding your own images and graphics to deliver a GeoNode experience the way you envision it.

 Your GeoNode project has a directory already set up for storing your own images at :file:`<geonode_custom>/static/img`.
 You should place any image files that you intend to use for your project in this directory.